From the United States to Japan

 The vision of this ministry is, as per mentioned above, to lead people from every nation to Christ and disciple them as follower of Christ.
 And eventually, we hope to send them out for God’s mission according to His will.
 We will establish a church in central Tokyo as a branch of EFC Japan; however, we would like to partner with EFCs and other Christian organizations around the world in order to achieve our vision more effectively.

-Recently, we have started partnering with Grace City Church Tokyo, and in 2020 will take part in City to City seminar hosted by them (rescheduled due to the Corona virus).
+Recently, we have started partnering with Grace City Church Tokyo, and in Oct.
+2020 will take part in City to City Intensive seminar hosted by them.
 We also visited their original church Redeemer Church in NYC for deputation in April 2019.

 With the establishing of the Tokyo Central Church (TCC), the activities of this ministry will come to a close, but we are hoping that not just one but many local churches will be born through this ministry.